Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Appendix

 \subsection{Datasets}

 Table~\ref{table: 4} provides detailed descriptions of the 15 datasets and their evaluation metrics used in our continual learning (CL) experiments.
 Overall, the datasets were drawn from three main benchmark suites: the CL benchmark~\cite{zhang2015character}, GLUE~\cite{wang2018glue}, and SuperGLUE~\cite{wang2019superglue}.
 In addition, following~\cite{razdaibiedina2023progressive}, we supplemented these benchmarks with the IMDB movie reviews dataset.
+Data is secure and has been anonymized.